MicrosoftDocs/dynamics365smb-docs/business-central/bi-create-reports-with-xbrl.md

 You set up the XBRL Lines by mapping the data in the taxonomy to the data in your general ledger.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **XBRL Taxonomies**, and then choose the related link.
-2. In the **XBRL Taxonomies** window, select a taxonomy from the list.
+2. In the **XBRL Taxonomies** page, select a taxonomy from the list.
 3. Choose the **Lines** action.
 4. Select a line and fill in the fields.
 5. To read detailed information about what to fill in, choose the **Information** action.